raidli/demo-app-1/README.md

 If you want to see these environment specific manifests, navigate to `kubernetes/envs/gcp/europe-north1/dev/app` and run either `kustomize build` or `kubectl kustomize` and it will generate all the manifests for you in your terminal.

 If you want to apply these manifests to your own cluster then simply run `kubectl apply -k .` Just make sure to change the container image location in the Deployment to reflect your own image repository setup.
 Also make sure to change the `ingress-patch.yml` in order to use your own domain.
+Once the domain is changed, make sure the appropriate DNS A records are also pointing to the LB IP of the GKE cluster.

 The `app` namespace is currently configured in the infrastructure repository (https://github/raidli/demo-app-1-infrastructure) to facilitate the use of ArgoCD.